Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Data Leakage

 \textbf{Bearing-Level Leakage} arises when data from the same physical bearing is distributed across both training and test sets.
 This may occur through common random splitting procedures or, more specifically, through approaches such as \textit{condition-wise} and \textit{repetition-wise} splits, defined as follows.

 A \textit{condition-wise} split happens when signals with different machine conditions are divided between training and testing.
 A condition is usually represented by the combination of machine configurations, such as the load and rotation speed, for instance.
-It can also be represented by a severity level in a given bearing, as in the UORED-VAFCLS dataset, where two fault severity levels are available for every bearing.
+Alternatively, a condition may be defined in terms of the fault severity level of a given bearing, as in the UORED-VAFCLS dataset, where two distinct severity levels are provided for each bearing.
 This type of data splitting is commonly used in bearing fault diagnosis, as it is generally understood that a realistic evaluation methodology requires diverse machine configurations to be separated between training and testing.
 While some may argue that such variation justifies this split, it is conceivable that some intrinsic signature of the bearing remains present in both sets, allowing the model to exploit identity-specific features rather than learning robust patterns.

 An even more severe form of data leakage arises from \textit{repetition-wise} splits (also referred to as run-to-run in \cite{wheat_impact_2024}), where signals acquired under the same configuration are divided between training and testing.
-Since signals captured under identical setups typically share similar characteristics, this setup enables models to memorize the signals rather than learn to diagnose faults accurately.
+Since signals captured under identical setups typically share similar characteristics, this setup encourages models to memorize signal-specific patterns rather than learn features that generalize to fault diagnosis.
 In Section \ref{sec:dataleakage-pu}, we show that in the PU dataset, all splits with bearing-level leakage produce overoptimistic results, with repetition- and segment-wise splits reaching almost 100\% accuracy.